Azeezee0925/authentication-bruteforce-lab/README.md

 4. Observed response messages, status codes, and response times.
 5. Identified valid username based on different response behavior.
 6. Completed the lab by bypassing authentication protection.
+7. Worked with Burp Repeater.
+8. Used Grep - Extract.

 ---